Let's Stick Together (song): Bryan Ferry versions

 In 1976, Island Records released a version of "Let's Stick Together" by Bryan Ferry.
 The song is the title track for his album of the same name and was recorded at AIR Studios in London.
-Ferry plays harmonica and electric and acoustic pianos, with Chris Spedding on electric guitar, John Wetton on bass, Paul Thompson on drums, Mel Collins on soprano saxophone, and Chris Mercer on tenor saxophone.
+Ferry plays harmonica and electric and acoustic pianos, with John Wetton on bass, Paul Thompson on drums, Mel Collins on soprano saxophone, and Chris Mercer on tenor saxophone.
+Guitar was by Chris Spedding, who played a Flying V, the first time Ferry had worked with him.

 The music video, featuring the band playing the song, includes an appearance by "sexily seductive" model Jerry Hall, Ferry's girlfriend at the time.
 Hall mimes to the "mid-riff yelping of an unnamed female backing vocalist [that] only adds to the frenetic edge of lustful excitement", according to AllMusic reviewer Dave Thompson.
+The video was directed by Jonathan Benson (assistant director for some of the Monty Python films), a friend of Ferry's, and the clothes and set were designed by Antony Price.
+Ferry said his look for the video had been inspired by Clark Gable.

 The single spent two weeks at No. 1 in Australia where it was the 9th best-selling single of 1976.
 It is also Ferry's biggest solo hit in the UK, where it reached number four on the UK chart on June 27, 1976, and was certified silver by the British Phonographic Industry (BPI).

 The song is used near the end of the film The Family Plan on Apple TV.